Table of Contents

 It’s clear to see that VEON is not a 5G play for the now, however, it is a long-term 5G play.
 Understandably, 5G will not be deployed at the same time across the globe, the most advanced countries will adopt 5G technology years before it gets to less advanced countries, like the Central Asian countries VEON serves.

-VEON’s stock price trades under $5 and is up 15% YTD, it sees an average daily trading volume of 3,502,458 and has a market cap of $3.2 billion.
+VEON’s stock price trades under $5 and has a market cap around $3 billion.

 Sequans Communications S.A. develops and provides 5G and 4G chips and modules for massive, broadband, and critical Internet of Things (IoT) markets.